– WELCOME TO –

 His works are hung in many major galleries including the National Gallery of Australia,.
 The images found in the galleries in this website are available as digital fine art prints, and to a lesser extent, Limited Edition hand prints made from the original negatives made by Dupain.
 There are many more of Max’s iconic images, from the exhibition archives, that are not displayed here.
 Enjoy browsing the galleries and appreciate the creative brilliance and skills of one of Australia’s artistic icons.

 The Sunbaker is Dupain’s most well-known portrait and probably Australia’s most iconic image.
-It was likely taken in early January 1938 while Max and his friends were camping at Culburra Beach on the NSW South Coast.
+It was likely taken in early January 1938 during a camping trip at Culburra Beach on the NSW South Coast.
 The appeal of the image is in its simplicity, the austerity of the harsh light and surrounds, and the sensual stillness of the male form.
 The trianguar shape of the arms and shoulders, along with the sensual curves of the profile and the water droplets on the models skin give the Sunbaker its enduring appeal.

 – MAX DUPAIN GALLERY COLLECTIONS –